Paddling in the Thousand Islands

 - Docks, beaching sites, composting toilets and picnic tables are available on all serviced islands.
 Drinking water and bathrooms with electricity and flush toilets are available on Central Grenadier Island.

-- Enjoy hiking trails, campfire pits, hidden geocaches, and great swimming on the islands.
+- Enjoy hiking trails, campfire pits, and great swimming on the islands.

 - Be sure to use a navigational chart when boating in the area.